-Japanese encephalitis in Bhutan
+Japanese encephalitis in Andaman and Nicobar

-JE occurs in this country, transmission season is considered to be June to December, in the southern foothills.
-Cases may be reported outside these months.
+JE occurs in this country, transmission is considered to be year-round, little information available regarding affected areas.

 All travellers should avoid mosquito bites particularly between dusk and dawn.

 Japanese encephalitis vaccination

 - Vaccination is recommended for those whose activities put them at increased risk (see above). - Vaccination could be considered for those on shorter trips if the risk is considered to be sufficient e.g. those spending time in areas where the mosquito breeds such as rice fields, marshlands, or pig farming areas.